hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 input into forms that are more suitable to the task at hand.
 Classification in our case.

-So if you look at visualisations like these, you’ll see that given pixel input, the first layers get excited by simple features like edges, the next layer perhaps things like contours, the next maybe simple shapes and part of objects.
-And the deeper you go, the more they start to grasp the entire input field, not just a narrow region, but more importantly, the closer they’re moving toward a representation that makes it easy for them to classify on.
+So if you look at visualisations like these, you'll see that given pixel input, the first layers get excited by simple features like edges, the next layer perhaps things like contours, the next maybe simple shapes and part of objects.
+And the deeper you go, the more they start to grasp the entire input field, not just a narrow region, but more importantly, the closer they're moving toward a representation that makes it easy for them to classify on.

 And this is generally true of all forms of deep learning, but images